 This section is only applicable to facilities located within Australia.
-In addition, this section only applies to new cabling infrastructure installations or upgrades.

 Shared facilities

 In addition to common controls, this section provides additional controls for shared facilities, such as a single floor, or part of a floor, within a multi-tenanted building.